m00nisSmiling/ginja/README.md

-# 👾 Ginja: GraphQL Introspection & Data Dumper 👾
+# 👾 Ginja: GraphQL Ninja 👾

 Ginja is a Python-based security tool designed to interact with GraphQL endpoints.
 It performs introspection to map out the database schema and allows for automated data extraction into JSON or CSV formats.